Last updated Jan. 6, 2019

 - Reusability of code.

 - Increased understanding of code.

-- The internal state of every objected is protected by hiding its attributes.
+- The internal state of every object is protected by hiding its attributes.

 - It increases usability and maintenance of code, because the behavior of an object can be independently changed or extended.

 - It improves modularity by preventing objects to interact with each other, in an undesired way.

 You can refer to our tutorial here for more details and examples on encapsulation.